 Taking on the competition

-Alexa is already taking on Siri CarPlay and the Google Assistant by partnering with different automobile manufacturers to integrate Amazon’s own infotainment system.
-So far bigwigs like Ford, Volkswagen, Nissan, and BMW are already a part of this venture.
+Alexa is already taking on Siri CarPlay (opens in new tab) and the Google Assistant (opens in new tab) by partnering (opens in new tab) with different automobile manufacturers to integrate Amazon’s own infotainment system.
+So far bigwigs like Ford (opens in new tab), Volkswagen (opens in new tab), Nissan (opens in new tab), and BMW (opens in new tab) are already a part of this venture.
 The Alexa-enabled in-car system allows users to shop, browse the web and control their smart devices back at home.

 But, here’s the thing.
 With the in-car version of Echo being developed, it will undercut the requirement for the Alexa-enabled in-car infotainment system altogether.
 Users will have the freedom to choose whether or not they want Alexa in their cars and they won’t have to depend on their automobile manufacturer to partner with Amazon.